How to Install Podman on Ubuntu Linux

 podman pull debian

-You can manage your containers via Podman, similar to Docker and others.
+You can manage your containers via Podman, which is similar to Docker and others.

 Once you have downloaded the image, you can create and manage your container using the downloaded image file.